sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ![enter image description here](/Images/Capture13.JPG)

  ***My Model vs Benchmark:***
-My model could not fit new cases to a Gaussian Function, however again the benchmark model did not have any problems predicting the forecast within 95% confidence.
+My model could not fit new cases to a Gaussian Function, however the benchmark model did not have any problems predicting the forecast within 95% confidence.
 This was because Virgin Islands are on a different epi curve.
 Since my model is fitting to a standard Gaussian Function g(x), it was unable to predict the forecast.
-The benchmark model takes into different epi curves, it was able to predict better than my model.
+The benchmark model takes into account different epi curves, and hence it was able to predict better than my model.

 Summary: This clearly shows the power of a better package such as `earlyR` and `EpiEstim` that are part of R when applied to an epidemic dataframe.
 There are three well-researched articles written by [Tim Churches](https://theconversation.com/profiles/timothy-churches-1003068) that talk about using R to predict COVID-19 cases.